BroadbandForum/usp-test/10-bulk-data-collection.md

 1. After enabling the BulkData profile the EUT sent 2 BulkData transfers to the HTTP endpoint within 130 (`(ReportingInterval * 2) + 10`) seconds.
-2. The EUT includes the EUT's UpTime encoded into the URI using the name "UpTime"
+2. The EUT includes the EUT UpTime encoded into the URI using the name 'UpTime'
 3. Ensure the Manufacturer OUI, Product Class and Serial Number or the USP Endpoint ID are also encoded as URI parameters in the request.